Skip to main content

 After you sign in, connect your GitHub organization by installing the Hyrax GitHub App on the repositories you want analyzed.
 There are no personal access tokens to manage and nothing to paste — once the App is installed, Hyrax reads your code and runs jobs securely.
 See Security for how access works.

-Public repositories can also be connected in anonymous mode — read-only, no App required.
+On every plan, public repositories can also be connected in anonymous mode — read-only, no App required.
 See Public & private repositories.

 What Hyrax writes back